 You Gotta Know These Latin American Authors

-Gabriel García Marquez (1928-present, Colombia; Nobel Prize for Literature 1982).
-The master of magic realism, his birthplace of Aracataca was the model for the fictional town of Macondo.
-The town played a prominent role in many of García Marquez's works, such as Leaf Storm and his seminal novel, One Hundred Years of Solitude (1967), which details the decline of the Buendía family over seven generations.
+- Gabriel García Marquez (1928–2014, Colombia; Nobel Prize for Literature 1982): The master of magic realism, his birthplace, Aracataca was the model for the fictional town Macondo.
+The town played a prominent role in many of García Marquez’s works, such as Leaf Storm and his seminal novel, One Hundred Years of Solitude (1967), which details the decline of the Buendía family over seven generations.
 A newspaper journalist in the 1950s, García Marquez exposed a naval scandal (chronicled in The Story of a Shipwrecked Sailor).
-Other prominent novels include In Evil Hour, Love in the Time of Cholera, and The General in His Labyrinth, a depiction of Simón Bolívar's final years.
+Other prominent novels include In Evil Hour, Love in the Time of Cholera, and The General in His Labyrinth, a depiction of Simón Bolívar’s final years.

-Pablo Neruda (1904-1973, Chile; Nobel 1971).
-Born Neftalí Reyes, he adopted the surname of the 19th century Czech poet Jan Neruda.
-Gabriela Mistral (see below) was the head of his school in the small city of Temuco.
-1923 saw the publication of Neruda's best-known work, Twenty Love Poems and a Song of Despair, which led to diplomatic appointments.
+- Pablo Neruda (1904–1973, Chile; Nobel 1971): Born Neftali Reyes, he adopted the surname of the 19th-century Czech poet Jan Neruda.
+Gabriela Mistral was the head of his school in the small city Temuco.
+In 1923 his best-known work, Twenty Love Poems and a Song of Despair, was published, which led to diplomatic appointments.
 As a penniless consul in Burma in the 1930s, he wrote the surrealist collection Residence on Earth.
 He served in the Chilean senate in the 1940s, though government opponents forced him into exile over his Communist views.
 Crossing the Andes on horseback inspired his epic Canto general (1950).
-He died of cancer days after his friend Salvador Allende was executed.
+He died of cancer days after his friend Salvador Allende was deposed.

-Isabel Allende (1942-present, Chile).
-Actually born in Peru, at age three she moved to her mother's native Chile.
-A successful news reporter in her twenties, she and her family fled to Venezuela after General Augusto Pinochet deposed and executed her uncle Salvador Allende, setting up a dictatorship.
-Her formal literary career began at age 40, when she published The House of the Spirits, a magic realist work that chronicles several generations of the Trueba family.
-Other works of fiction include the short-story collection Eva Luna (1989) and Paula (1995), which detailed Allende's care for her terminally ill daughter.
+- Isabel Allende (1942–present, Chile): Actually born in Peru, at age three she moved to her mother’s native Chile.
+A successful news reporter in her twenties, she and her family fled to Venezuela after General Augusto Pinochet deposed her uncle Salvador Allende, setting up a dictatorship.
+Her formal literary career began at age 40, when she published The House of the Spirits, a magical-realist work that chronicles several generations of the Trueba family.
+Other works of fiction include the short-story collection Eva Luna (1989) and Paula (1995), which detailed Allende’s care for her terminally ill daughter.

-Gabriela Mistral (1889-1957, Chile; Nobel 1945).
-The first Latin American to win the Nobel Literature Prize, Mistral was actually named Lucila Godoy Alcayaga, but took her pen name from the Italian and French poets Gabriele D'Annunzio and Frédéric Mistral respectively.
-At first a prominent educator, she wrote "Sonnets of Death" (1914) after the suicide of her fiancé.
+- Gabriela Mistral (1889–1957, Chile; Nobel 1945): The first Latin American to win the Nobel Prize in Literature, Mistral was actually named Lucila Godoy Alcayaga, but took her pen name from the Italian and French poets Gabriele D’Annunzio and Frédéric Mistral respectively.
+At first a prominent educator, she wrote “Sonnets of Death” (1914) after the suicide of her fiancé.
 Those sonnets later appeared in her most famous collection, Desolation (1922).
 A native Chilean, she served as a diplomat both in the United States and Europe.
-Langston Hughes translated a portion of Mistral's poetry into English just after she died.
+Langston Hughes translated a portion of Mistral’s poetry into English just after she died.

-José Martí (1853-1895, Cuba).
-Best known as a poet and a revolutionary, Martí fought tirelessly for Cuban independence.
+- José Martí (1853–1895, Cuba): Best known as a poet and a revolutionary, Martí fought tirelessly for Cuban independence.
 Imprisoned at age sixteen and exiled from the island several times, he settled in New York for the last fifteen years of his life, where he wrote essays on Walt Whitman, Jesse James, and the threat of Latin American economic dependence on the United States.
-His Ill-Omened Friendship (1885) is considered the first Spanish modernist novel, and his poetry collections include Our America and Simple Verses; the poem "Guantanamera" was the inspiration for several songs.
+His Ill-Omened Friendship (1885) is considered the first Spanish modernist novel, and his poetry collections include Our America and Simple Verses, which contains the poem “Guantanamera,” the inspiration for several songs.
 Martí was killed in a skirmish at Dos Ríos while participating in an invasion with other Cuban exiles.

-Carlos Fuentes (1928-present, Mexico).
-Though born into a well-to-do family, Fuentes has often dealt with the betrayed ideals from the Mexican Revolution of 1910, the subject of both his first novel, Where the Air is Clear (1958), and his most successful book, The Death of Artemio Cruz (1962).
-Other notable novels include Terra nostra, set during the reign of King Philip II of Spain, and The Old Gringo, which portrays Ambrose Bierce's last days in Mexico.
-Fuentes has also penned absurdist plays and essay collections on Mexican and American art and literature.
+- Carlos Fuentes (1928–2012, Mexico): Though born into a well-to-do family, Fuentes often dealt with the betrayed ideals from the Mexican Revolution of 1910, the subject of both his first novel, Where the Air is Clear (1958), and his most successful book, The Death of Artemio Cruz (1962).
+Other notable novels include Terra nostra, set during the reign of King Philip II of Spain, and The Old Gringo, which portrays Ambrose Bierce’s last days in Mexico.
+Fuentes also wrote absurdist plays and essay collections on Mexican and American art and literature.